Shopify/shopify-app-js/docs/reference/shopifyApp.md

 `string` | Defaults to `"/exitiframe"`

 The path your app's frontend uses to trigger an App Bridge redirect to leave the Shopify Admin before starting OAuth.
+Since that page is in the app frontend, we don't include it in this package, but you can find [an example in our template](https://github.com/Shopify/shopify-frontend-template-react/blob/main/pages/ExitIframe.jsx).

 ### auth